Shruti733/Pewlett-Hackard-Analysis/README.md

 ![mentorship_eligibility_title_wise](image_analysis/mentorship_eligibility_title_wise.png)

-In our analysis, we have utilized the data of retiring employees who were born in year 1952, assuming that they are going to retire in first year.
-After analyzing the data, we have noticed that 16981 employees are retiring whose birth year is 1952 whereas, the mentorship eligible employees are 1549, which are about 10% of the employees retiring with birth year 1952.
+In our analysis, we have utilized the data of retiring employees who were born in year `1952`, assuming that they are going to retire in first year.
+After analyzing the data, we have noticed that `16981` employees are retiring whose birth year is `1952` whereas, the mentorship eligible employees are `1549`, which are about 10% of the employees retiring with birth year `1952`.

 ![1952_retiring_employees](image_analysis/1952_retiring_employees.png)

-For example if we analyze the data for dept d004 for retiring employees and mentorship eligible employees, we can see that there are only 2 staff eligible for mentorship against 65 retiring staff.
-Also there are only 99 senior engineer eligible for mentorship against 1522 retiring senior engineer, which do not look sufficient to provide mentorship to new generation employees.
+For example, if we analyze the data for dept `d004` for retiring employees and mentorship eligible employees, we can see that there are only `2 staff` eligible for mentorship against `65 retiring staff`.
+Also there are only `99 senior engineer` eligible for mentorship against `1522 retiring senior engineer`, which do not look sufficient to provide mentorship to new generation employees.

 ![d004_mentorship_eligibility](image_analysis/d004_mentorship_eligibility.png)